Andrew Vaughn Player Props: White Sox vs. Astros

-On Friday, Andrew Vaughn (coming off going 1-for-4 with a double and two RBI) and the Chicago White Sox play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 8:10 PM ET.
+On Saturday, Andrew Vaughn (on the back of going 1-for-4 with a double and two RBI) and the Chicago White Sox face the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 2:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Astros